cloudmesh/cloudmesh-openapi/README.md

 cms openapi server stop add
 ```

+### Returning a Json Object

-Often we like to wrapp the return value into a json string object, whch can easily be done by modifying
+Often we like to wrap the return value into a json string object, which can easily be
-the previous example as showcased next.
+done by modifying the previous example as showcased next.

 ```
 from flask import jsonify